Lawmakers Press Trump on Relief Bill as Jobless Aid Expires

 President Donald Trump appeared no closer to signing an end-of-year COVID relief and spending bill Sunday as unemployment aid expired, the government barrels toward a mid-pandemic shutdown and lawmakers implored him to break the impasse he created after Congress approved the deal.

-In the face of economic hardship and spreading disease, several lawmakers urged Trump to sign the legislation immediately, then have Congress follow up with more relief.
+In the face of economic hardship and spreading disease, lawmakers urged Trump on Sunday to sign the legislation immediately, then have Congress follow up with more.
+Aside from unemployment benefits and relief payments to families, money for vaccine distribution, businesses, cash-starved public transit systems and more is on the line.
+Protections against evictions also hang in the balance.

 “What the president is doing right now is unbelievably cruel,” Sen. Bernie Sanders of Vermont said Sunday.
-“So many people are hurting.”
+“So many people are hurting. ...
+It is really insane and this president has got to finally ... do the right thing for the American people and stop worrying about his ego."

-Republican Sen. Pat Toomey of Pennsylvania also said Trump should sign the bill, then make the case for more.
+Republican Sen. Pat Toomey of Pennsylvania, with more measured words, agreed Trump should sign the bill, then make the case for more.
 “We’ve got a bill right now that his administration helped negotiate,” he said.
 “I think we ought to get that done."

-That point was echoed by Maryland Gov. Larry Hogan, a Republican who's criticized Trump's pandemic response and his efforts to undo the election results.
+The same point was echoed by Maryland Gov. Larry Hogan, a Republican who's criticized Trump's pandemic response and his efforts to undo the election results.
 “I just gave up guessing what he might do next,” he said.
-Hogan and Sanders spoke on ABC's “This Week," Toomey on “Fox News Sunday.”

-In South Bend, Indiana, Lanetris Haines, a self-employed single mother of three, stood to lose her $129 weekly jobless benefit unless Trump signed the package into law or succeeded in his improbable quest for changes.
+Republican Rep. Adam Kinzinger of Illinois said too much is at stake for Trump to “play this old switcheroo game.”

+“I don't get the point,” he said.
+“I don’t understand what’s being done, why, unless it’s just to create chaos and show power and be upset because you lost the election.”

 Trump was spending Sunday golfing at his West Palm Beach course.